chiefenne/JETI_EX_BUS/README.md

 ## Hardware Layer

  The flowchart (Fig. 1) describes the setup of the hardware and indicates the physical connections.
 The microcontroller is connected with the receiver via a serial asynchronous interface [UART](https://de.wikipedia.org/wiki/Universal_Asynchronous_Receiver_Transmitter).
 Physically the connection uses three wires (vcc, gnd, signal).
+Examples are shown in Fig. 7, Fig. 8, Fig. 9 and Fig. 11.

  The Jeti telemetry runs via a half-duplex serial communication protocol.
 This means that there is a master (receiver) controlling the data flow and a slave (microcontroller/sensor) which is only allowed to answer upon request from the master.
 The master reserves a 4ms period for this to work.
+Measurments show approximately a 6ms period (see Fig. 4).

  The connection between the board and the sensors is established via [I2C](https://de.wikipedia.org/wiki/I%C2%B2C).
 Four wires are (vcc, gnd, sda, scl) needed to connect each of the sensors.